ISEL-G1/SEM1.T1.Mastermind/README.md

 ### Summary
 A brief summary of the assignment goes here.
 Include the main objectives, key concepts, and any important information relevant to the task.

-### Documentation
+### Assignment Information
-You can find detailed documentation for this assignment in the [docs/assignment.txt](docs/assignment.txt) file.
+You can find the project brief for this assignment in the [briefing](docs/assignment.pdf) file.
 Below is a preview: